 Street Fighter II created the competitive fighting game scene and became a cultural phenomenon that stretched far beyond arcades.
 The game turned gaming into a spectator sport decades before esports became mainstream, with tournaments drawing crowds of competitors and fans.

 The hip-hop community absolutely fell in love with Street Fighter II.
-You’d hear rappers dropping those classic sound effects into their beats, and suddenly everyone was name-dropping Ryu and Chun-Li in their verses.
-It wasn’t just about the game anymore, Street Fighter became part of the culture, proving that gaming belonged right alongside music and fashion in urban communities.
+It was not just about the game anymore, Street Fighter became part of the culture, proving that gaming belonged right alongside music and fashion in urban communities.

 8. Mortal Kombat (1992)

-Mortal Kombat didn’t just push the envelope; it tore the whole thing up and set it on fire.
+Mortal Kombat did not just push the envelope; it tore the whole thing up and set it on fire.
 Those brutal fatalities had parents freaking out and politicians holding actual hearings in Congress.
-That’s how we ended up with the ESRB ratings you see on every game today.
+That is how we ended up with the ESRB ratings you see on every game today.

-This wasn’t some quiet gaming controversy either; your mom was probably hearing about it on the evening news.
-Meanwhile, kids everywhere were walking around yelling “Finish Him!” at each other, and you couldn’t go to a mall without seeing Sub-Zero or Scorpion on a t-shirt somewhere.
+This was not some quiet gaming controversy either; your mom was probably hearing about it on the evening news.
+Meanwhile, kids everywhere were walking around yelling “Finish Him!” at each other.

-When Hollywood made the Mortal Kombat movie, it actually didn’t suck which was pretty shocking for a video game adaptation back then.
+When Hollywood made the Mortal Kombat movie, it actually did not suck which was pretty shocking for a video game adaptation back then.
 Suddenly, everyone realized that games could be turned into entire franchises with movies, comics, and toys.
-Mortal Kombat basically wrote the playbook for how games could become massive entertainment brands.

 7. Tomb Raider (1996)